kozyilmaz/zcash-apple/README.md

 `$ ./zcash-init`
 `$ ./zcashd`

-You can just run `ZCash` by launching the daemon afterwards
+You can just run `Zcash` by launching the daemon afterwards

 `$ ./zcashd`